Baramulla: From Srinagar

 Baramulla is about 55 km from Srinagar, capital of Jammu and Kashmir state.
 National Highway NH-1 starting from the Line of Control and passing through Uri connects the city with Srinagar and continues to Leh.
 NH-1 was formerly called NH-1A before renumbering of all national highways by National Highway Authority of India in 2010 year.
 NH-1 joins NH-44 at Srinagar.
 Taxi and bus service is available from Srinagar and Jammu.
-The road from Srinagar to Baramulla is regarded as the best motorable and best maintained road in the valley.
+The road from Srinagar to Baramulla is regarded as the best motorable 4 lane road and best maintained road in the valley.

 From Uri and Muzaffarabad

 The 123 km road from Muzaffarabad to Baramulla runs along the Jhelum River.
 On the Pakistani side, it is known as "Srinagar Road."
 Starting from Domel Bridge, Muzaffarabad and ending at the Chaktothi-Uri Border Crossing at LOC It crosses the Line of Control and passes through Uri, 45 km west of Baramulla as National Highway NH-1.
 The first 5 km of the road from Uri to Baramulla does not run along the river, but the remaining 40 km is scenic, passing wooded mountainsides and cliffs.
 The road was reopened in 2005 for controlled travel by bus but again closed in 2019.